Ruttie2006/HKTwitch/README.md

 # HollowTwitch

-Go to https://twitchapps.com/tmi/ and get your oauth token in the form oauth:token.
+Go to https://twitchapps.com/tmi/ and get your oauth token.
 Place your token, username, and channel (Note: the channel and username are all lowercase) within TwitchMod.GlobalSettings.json in your Hollow Knight saves folder.
 If the file does not exist, run the game with TwitchMod installed and quit the game using the menus to generate it.